A chart file is a JSON file that contains the chart data. For an example of a complete chart file, see the chart of Sunniesnow Sample.

 ).timeDependent

-: string.A bgNote
+: yes.A bgNote

 event is a background note (often called an “ink” by Lyrica players).